 Fresh off the back of two hugely successful releases on his recently formed imprint Swoon Recordings already this summer (‘Wicked Eyes’ and ‘Is That You’), Ryan Murgatroyd now returns with a mesmerising new single titled ‘Find Me Another’, released on Get Physical Music as two different edits, both featuring Mikhaela Faye.
 Get Physical’s leading South African house star Murgatroyd featured on the label’s latest ‘Words Don’t Come Easy’ compilation, as well as having remixed and produced plenty of originals including ‘Kanna’, ‘iKalimba’ and ‘Something Said’ to name a few.
 He is a producer with an extensive discography that spans over a decade and a DJ that always brings spiritual and musical vibes that shine bright.
 We caught up with him to find out more…

-Hey Ryan, thanks so much for taking the time to sit down with us there at DMC World.
-How are you?
+thanks so much for taking the time to sit down with us there at DMC World.
+How

 I’m honestly fantastic, thanks for having me guys!

 Right now I’m in

 Johannesburg, South Africa, where we have the label studios and offices, and

 where my main studio is located.
 Im between Cape Town and here a lot, and then

 in Berlin for a bit each season, trying to claw my way into the crammed scene

 For those of